When did I stop being mom?

 I hope you all had a lovely Easter, we had a wonderful one!
 Until next time my lovelies good night and god bless~

-The next time you want to take me away from my job, feel free to fill in where needed~
+The next time you want to take me away from my job, feel free to fill in where needed~a

 Living with a C2 Spinal Cord Injury.
 Lately I just feel the need to share what life is like with those who are living with or who may be caring for someone with a Cervical Spinal Cord Injury.